About us

 Workaid Today

-Today, we operate with an enthusiastic team of volunteers from all kinds of industries who bring such a wealth of skills and abilities.
+Today, we continue to operate out of The Old Boot Factory with a dedicated team of volunteers from all kinds of industries who bring a wealth of skills and abilities.

-To assist the thousands of people each year to escape the cycle of poverty we always need your help whether it be to volunteer your time and skills, to donate tools and equipment, to support us financially through a legacy or donation, or to purchase from the Shop.
+We always need your help whether it be to volunteer your time and skills, to donate tools and equipment, to support us financially through a legacy or donation or make a purchase in the shop.

 Our Journey